Coronavirus: People returning from Spain, Italy to restrict movements for fortnight, says Harris

 Anyone returning from Italy and Spain will be met by environmental health workers on their return at the airport and told to restrict their movements.
 They will be asked “not quite to self isolate, but to restrict their movements,” he told RTÉ radio’s Morning Ireland.

-The Deparment of Foreign Affairs is advising Irish citizens to avoid non-essential travel to Spain while citizens are advised not to travel to Italy at all.
+The Department of Foreign Affairs is advising Irish citizens to avoid non-essential travel to Spain while citizens are advised not to travel to Italy at all.

 Spain has over 2,000 cases and its government reported 84 deaths on Friday morning, up from 47 on Wednesday.